Skin lesion KOH examPotassium hydroxide examination of skin lesion

 What Abnormal Results Mean

-There is a small risk of bleeding or infection from scraping the lesion.
+There is a small risk of bleeding or infection from scraping the skin.